hasancse91/Android-Splash-Screen-Implementation/01. Splash Screen in Worst Way/README.md

 ## Drawbacks of this implementation

-    - When this App first time run or run after cleaning the recent app list, this app will show a weird blank page before splash screen.
+* When this App first time run or run after cleaning the recent app list, this app will show a weird blank page before splash screen.
 We expect the Splash screen design at app startup.
 But when it'll run from `cold boot` then it will take few seconds to show properly our splash screen
-    - All time users have to wait a constant time (here 3 seconds).
+* All time users have to wait a constant time (here 3 seconds).
 And obviously no one like to wait
-    - Need an extra activity class
+* Need an extra activity class and also an `xml` layout